Initial configuration

 └── restrict_job_priority.tf

 As adoption matures, consider splitting your repository based on specific components or teams.
-Alternatively, for organizations anticipating significant Nomad adoption and growth, consider implementing a distributed repository structure from the beginning.
+Organizations anticipating significant Nomad adoption must implement a distributed repository structure from the beginning.
 This approach involves creating separate repositories for different components or teams, rather than starting with a monolithic configuration repository.
-This strategy can provide better scalability and delegation of responsibilities as your Nomad usage expands.
+This strategy provides better scalability and delegation of responsibilities as your Nomad usage expands.

 nomad-core-config/